LLAW3172 & LALS3012

 CLO 3 Apply social theoretical methods to legal problems or issues.

-CLO 4 Articulate in writing and orally their own understanding of the appropriate paradigms for analysis in legal and social theory.
+CLO 4 Articulate in writing and orally your own understanding of the appropriate ways of analysing law’s role in modern society.

 2.2 LLB Programme Learning Outcomes (PLOs)